 In addition David has experience of environmental, trading standards, food safety and other regulatory enforcement work.

-David also has extensive experience of inquest work, notably in the healthcare sector.
-He is a veteran of scores of inquests, many involving juries and/or of a sensitive nature.
+David has extensive experience of inquest work, perhaps most notably in the healthcare sector.
+He is a veteran of hundreds of inquests, many involving juries and/or of a sensitive nature.
+David is an Assistant Coroner in two areas, and has held coronial office since 2010.

-Beyond Weightmans, David is both an Assistant Deputy Coroner and the Vice-Chairman of NEBOSH (National Examination Board in Occupational Safety and Health).
-Between 2005 and 2011, he was a core tutor and module leader on Nottingham Law School's 'MBA in Legal Practice' course.
+Between 2005-2011 David was a core tutor and module leader on Nottingham Law School's acclaimed 'MBA in Legal Practice' course.

 Shrewsbury and Telford Hospital NHS Trust received fines in respect of five breaches of the Health and Safety at Work Act.